sheagcraig/yo/README.md

 yo_scheduler -t "Taco Time" -z "Taco" -b "Eat" -B "say 'I hope you enjoyed your tacos\!'"
 ```

+## Catalina+
+Starting with macOS 10.15 "Catalina", unmanaged software triggering user notifications will spawn a permissions dialog.
+Administrators can deliver a `NotificationSettings` payload from their MDM to whitelist Yo and prevent this permissions dialog from interfering with the delivery of important messages.

 ## Application Icon, Caveats, and Nerdery
 ### Icons
 Most organizations will probably want yo to display a custom icon in the notification.
 There are a couple of different ways notifications determine what to use for the icon: